Cacio e Pepper RDX

 100 g Pecorino Romano cheese, finely grated

-4 tbsp Pepper Tamari
+4 tbsp Pepper RDX

 Salt, to taste